olesku/eventhub/README.md

 make
 ```

+## Clustering
+Eventhub has clustering capabilities, and it's easy to run multiple instances with the same datasources.
+It is using Redis for intercommunication, so the only thing you have to do in is to configure each instance to use the same Redis server.

 # TLS/SSL
 Right now Eventhub doesn't support this natively.
 If you want to use this you have to front it with a loadbalancer that does the TLS-termination.
-It has been tested with ELB/NLB/ALB on AWS and HaProxy and Nginx on-premise.
+It has been tested with ELB/NLB/ALB on AWS and HAProxy and NGINX on-premise.

 In clustered installations you usually have a loadbalancer with these capabilities in front anyway.